How To Get Around Downtown Toronto With Public Transportation

 Toronto streetcar in Toronto, Ontario

-When visiting Toronto, should you be using public transportation, including the subway rather than a rental car?
-After all, it’s among the most congested cities not only in North America but across the globe.
-While it’s certainly convenient to get a car rental at the airport, you might have a better experience by using mass transit, like the subway and streetcars.
+When visiting Toronto, should you use public transportation, including the subway, rather than a rental car?
+After all, it’s among the most congested cities in North America and globally.
+While it’s convenient to rent a car at the airport, you might have a better experience using mass transit, like the subway and streetcars.
 If that’s not enough to convince you, do you know how much you might have to pay at parking garages and your hotel?
-In case you want to save money while leaving a smaller carbon footprint, learn how you use Toronto’s public transportation.
+If you want to save money while leaving a smaller carbon footprint, learn how to use Toronto’s public transportation.

 TTC: Toronto’s Main Public Transportation System

-In operation for over 100 years, the Toronto Transit Commission (TTC) is the main public agency that oversees the mass transportation in Canada’s largest city.
-Today, the TTC is among the busiest public transportation systems in North America, with an annual ridership of nearly 580 million.
-In comparison, that figure is more than double that of Chicago’s CTA.
+In operation for over 100 years, the Toronto Transit Commission (TTC) is the leading public agency overseeing mass transportation in Canada’s largest city.
+Today, the TTC is among North America’s busiest public transportation systems, with an annual ridership of nearly 580 million.
+That figure is more than double that of Chicago’s CTA.
 Despite this, the TTC operates just four subway lines compared to Chicago’s eight lines and 36 in New York.
-However, the TTC also maintains 11 streetcar lines and nearly 200 bus routes.
-With this in mind, you should be capable of seeing everything you want to see with the subway and streetcars.
+However, the TTC maintains 11 streetcar lines and nearly 200 bus routes.
+With this in mind, you should be able to see everything you want with the subway and streetcars.
 It’s also important to note that Toronto’s public transportation is among the safest in the world.

 GO Transit

 Toronto has not one but two major public transportation systems operating in the city.
-However, GO Transit covers a much broader area while linking other cities in what’s called the Golden Horseshoe region.
+However, GO Transit covers a much broader area while linking other towns in the Golden Horseshoe region.
 For instance, you can take a regional train from Toronto’s Union Station to Canadian cities like Hamilton and Niagara Falls.
-While GO Transit is an option to visit other cities within the Greater Toronto area, you probably won’t have to use this system.
-That is, of course unless you need transportation from the airport.
-On the other hand, it’s a nice and affordable option if you wish to visit Niagara Falls.
-GO Transit is operated by the government of Ontario while the TTC is operated by the city.
+While GO Transit is an option for visiting other towns within the Greater Toronto area, you probably won’t have to use this system.
+That is, of course, unless you need transportation from the airport.
+On the other hand, it’s an excellent and affordable option if you wish to visit Niagara Falls.
+The government of Ontario operates GO Transit, while the city operates the TTC.

 Union Pearson Express (UP Express/UPX)

-In order to reach the heart of downtown Toronto, you can forget a rental car and take the UP Express.
+To reach the heart of downtown Toronto, you can forget a rental car and take the UP Express.
 This train service is operated by Metrolinx, the public transportation agency that also oversees GO Transit.
 Metrolinx is also responsible for the PRESTO card, with information available in the Fare section.
-As for the, UP Express, you can pay for a single ride or roundtrip (return) online, making it easy to catch a ride into the city.
+As for the UP Express, you can pay for a single ride or roundtrip (return) online, making it easy to catch a ride into the city.

 Related: Montreal Metro Subway: How to Ride Montreal’s Public Transportation